NeuronioAzul/financial-wallet/docs/architecture.md

 **Backend:**
 - PHP 8.4 with Laravel 12
 - Laravel Sanctum for authentication
-- Pest 3 for testing
+- PHPUnit 12 for testing
 - PostgreSQL 18 database

 **Infrastructure:**